-NAR Home Buyer and Seller Generational Trends Report 2017 definitely was time well spent.
+NAR Home Buyer and Seller Generational Trends Report 2017 definitely was a good time investment.
 As expected, the importance of online presence and the importance of agents on both sides were confirmed.
-Yet the most interesting contradiction was the floor plan.
+Yet the most interesting contradiction was the real estate floor plan.

 Why many listings lack the third most important feature?
 Everyone, buyer, seller, agents, want to get deals done.
 There must be something.

 To answer that question, let’s have a look at two other real estate markets, UK, and Nordic countries.